beehive-lab/TornadoVM/docs/source/flags.rst

      `specification <https://www.khronos.org/registry/OpenCL/sdk/1.0/docs/man/xhtml/clBuildProgram.html>`__
      to TornadoVM at runtime.
 By default it doesn’t enable any.
  -  | ``-Dtornado.concurrent.devices=true``:
     | Allows to run a TaskGraph in multiple devices concurrently.
+The user
+      needs explicitly to define the device for each task, otherwise all tasks will run on the default device.
+For instance, ``-Ds0.t0.device=0:0 -Ds0.t1.device=0:1``

 Optimizations
 '''''''''''''